 Select the 'Fixed-Point Conversion' workflow step.

-Click 'Run Simulation' to execute the instrumented floating-point simulation.
+Click 'Analyze' to execute the instrumented floating-point simulation.

 Refer to Floating-Point to Fixed-Point Conversion for a more complete tutorial on these steps.